 What are refractive errors?

-Refractive errors include myopia, hyperopia, presbyopia, and astigmatism.
+Refractive errors include aniseikonia, anisometropia, aphakia, astigmatism, hyperopia (farsightedness), myopia (nearsightedness), and presbyopia.
 During the refraction process, the cornea and lens bend light to focus it on the retina.
 When light hits the retina in the correct place, it produces good vision.
 In people with refractive errors, the light is not bent correctly and hits the retina in the wrong place.
 This results in imperfect vision.

 These eye conditions are very common and most people have one or more of them.
 Most refractive errors can be corrected with eyeglasses or contact lenses.
-Surgery is also becoming a popular option to correct refractive errors.
+Ocular surgery, including laser assisted procedures, have becoming a popular option to correct refractive errors.

 What is myopia (nearsightedness)?